Plitochnik/learning_foreign_language/README.md

 # Program can help you to check your any language skills

 In directory you have to put in ***words.txt***  words that will be in your test.
+And then program will mix it in random order.

 First word in forein to you language, second - tranclate to it.